curioushuman/poke-k8s/README.md

 $ kubectl get pods -A
 ```

-Restart Docker for Desktop (DD), if not reset your DD Kubernetes cluster (via DD Settings).
+Try restarting Docker Desktop (DD), if not reset your DD Kubernetes cluster (via DD Settings).
 If you need to reset, you'll need to [reinstall any k8s applications required locally](#required-kubernetes-applications) and [recreate local sealed secrets](#creating-sealed-secrets).

 **MongoDB pod stuck in running, but not ready**